 – High carbs

-– Low Fat (studies show excessive fat can disrupts leptin effectiveness)
+– Low Fat (studies show excessive fat can disrupt leptin effectiveness)

 You may also want to incorporate some fasted workouts to influence fat stores.
 Your body will always have a preference to finding and utilizing energy and it’s most likely to choose the path of least resistance.